jtebert/document-everything/_projects/index.md

 Here are some of the projects I've created.
 My main goal is documenting the process (mistakes and all), both for myself in the future, and for anyone who wants to try making something similar.

 These are primarily projects that are hardware or mechanically based.
-To see more of what I've been working on in the coding world, check out my GitHub
+To see more of what I've been working on in the coding world, check out my GitHub.

 ---